bowman2001/perplexdoc/content/authors/georg-makowski/_index.md

 : I’ve been using this reliable engine since version {$0.18} to build fast static websites that require minimal maintenance.
 When Markdown attributes became available in version {$0.86} I started to dive deep into Markdown styling.
 I’ve been constantly following Hugo’s growing capabilities and have become a proficient template programmer.

 Javascript
 : I have experience with vanilla Javascript, Typescript, and Node.
-I like to progressively enhance static sites following the JAMStack concept.
+I like to enhance static sites with dynamic capabilities when there is a clear benefit.
+(See the [search](/search) and [optimized image delivery](/blog/image/standalone) for example)
 {.dl-loose}

 I’m also a writer and speaker (in German) with a focus on the epistemology of the natural sciences, and a lecturer at the University of Applied Sciences{/}in Frankfurt.